 - Colors that used to be bright now appear dim

 - Glare from natural sunlight or from artificial light, like light bulbs and lamps

 - Sensitivity to light

 If you or a family member notice any of these signs, talk to Dr. Stamm right away.
 The sooner you seek treatment, the faster we can help you get back to clear vision.

 If you’re experiencing vision problems from cataracts, there is hope.
 If you have a mild case, a combination of a different eyeglass prescription and better lighting in your home, office, or other environment can improve your vision.
 In more advanced cases, your optometrist will likely recommend cataract surgery to remove the cloudy lens and replace it with a clear one.

 Cataract surgery is one of the most common procedures today.
 In fact, the American Academy of Ophthalmology estimates that 2 million people undergo the procedure each year.

 During the procedure, the doctor will gently remove the cataract from the eye and replace it with an artificial intraocular lens (known as an IOL).
 Because it’s a common procedure, cataract surgery is usually performed in an outpatient clinic or in your eye doctor’s office.
 There is no need to stay in a hospital and you can usually resume your normal activities in just a few days.

 If you’ve exhausted every other solution and still suffer from blurry vision from cataracts, surgery may be an option.
-Schedule a consultation online or call 877-739-7723 to book an eye doctor's appointment at Low Vision Of Colorado and together, we’ll determine if cataract surgery is right for you.
+Schedule a consultation online or call 877-739-7723 to book an eye doctor's appointment at Low Vision Of Nebraska and together, we’ll determine if cataract surgery is right for you.

 During this Cataract Awareness Month, share your stories and successes, and give your loved ones hope for a healthy and high quality of life.